Peekskill riots: Aftermath

-Pete Seeger and Woody Guthrie

 One car carried Woody Guthrie, Lee Hays, Pete Seeger, Seeger's wife Toshi, and his infant children.
 Guthrie pinned a shirt to the inside of the window to stop it shattering.
 "Wouldn't you know it, Woody pinned up a red shirt," Hays was to remember.
 Seeger used some of the thrown rocks to build the chimney of his cabin in the Town of Fishkill, New York, to stand as a reminder of the incident.

-Eugene Bullard

 Eugene Bullard, the first black combat pilot and decorated World War I veteran, was knocked to the ground and beaten by the mob, which included white members of state and local law enforcement.
 The beating was captured on film and can be seen in the 1970s documentary The Tallest Tree in Our Forest and the Oscar-winning, Sidney Poitier-narrated documentary Paul Robeson: Tribute to an Artist.
 Despite recorded evidence of the beating, no one was prosecuted for the assault.
 Graphic photos of Eugene Bullard being beaten by two policemen, a state trooper and concert-goer, were published in The Whole World in His Hands: A Pictorial Biography of Paul Robeson, by Susan Robeson.